tarantool/tarantool-internals/source/qsync.rst

                 goto rollback;
         }

-First we fetch LSN assigned by WAL engine and call ``txn_limbo_assign_local_lsn``, which not only assign the entry but also collects the number of ACKs obtained.
+First, we fetch LSN assigned by WAL engine and call ``txn_limbo_assign_local_lsn``, which not only assigns the entry but also collects the number of ACKs obtained.

 .. code-block:: c